 Hi Annie, I’m looking for some advice on how to handle transitions.
-I will be returning to work from 2nd Maternity leave in March.
-My concern is my 5 yr old.
-She has really enjoyed me being home and being able to pick her up from kindergarten everyday and just having me at home.
-I have told her that I will be going back to work and that she will be in the care of someone that mummy and daddy trust.
-She seemed ok with this, but the other day out of the blue she said that she wanted me to continue to pick her up from kindergarten and no one else!
-I know she must thinking about it.
+I will be returning to work from my second maternity leave in March.
+My main concern is for my 5-year-old daughter.
+She has really enjoyed me being home, being able to pick her up from kindergarten every day, and just having me at home.
+I have told her that I will be going back to work and that she will be in the care of someone that mommy and daddy trust.
+She seemed ok with this, but the other day, out of the blue, she said that she wanted me to continue to pick her up from kindergarten and no one else!
+I know he must be thinking about it.
 How can I make this a smooth transition for our family?

-Before I went on Maternity leave the last time, the final 6 months of taking her to day home was a nightmare (she had been in this day home since she was one year old).
-I am so scared she going act up again and make a living nightmare for me again.
+Before I went on maternity leave the last time, the final 6 months of taking her to dayhome were a nightmare (she had been in this day home since she was one year old).
+I’m terrified she’ll act out again and turn my life into a living nightmare.
 I don’t want or need the added stress.
-Any advice would so appreciated.
+Any advice would be greatly appreciated.
 Thanks Kylie

 Thanks for writing to me.
-First it’s important to understand that children are very routine orientated and your little girl has really enjoyed the last several months of you being home and the routine that you have established around that, with you picking her up.
+First, it’s important to understand that children are very routine-oriented, and your little girl has really enjoyed the last several months of you being home and the routine that you have established around that, with you picking her up.

-As well she may have memories of the time before, which by your account, included some unhappy moments for her.
-So she is simply feeling worried about the future and wants to cling to something and someone she knows will make her feel better, you.
-Unfortunately, no matter how much you might want her to understand your working hours and commitments, she just wants you and that’s unlikely to change.
-How smooth the transition back to work is though has a lot to do with how you approach the situation, which is also something I teach privately to parents.
+As well, she may have memories of the time before, which, by your account, included some unhappy moments for her.
+So she is simply feeling worried about the future and wants to cling to something and someone she knows will make her feel better—you.
+Unfortunately, no matter how much you might want her to understand your working hours and commitments, she just wants you, and that’s unlikely to change.
+How smooth the transition back to work is has a lot to do with how you approach the situation, which is also something I teach privately to parents.

-The reason I say that is that your children react to stress in their life by seeing how you react to it.
-If you show trepidation about upcoming events, the rock that they want you to be starts to wobble and makes them feel more worried.
+The reason I say that is because your children react to stress in their lives by seeing how you react to it.
+If you show trepidation about upcoming events, the rock that they want you to be starts to wobble, which makes them feel more worried.
 My guess in this situation is that you might inadvertently be approaching your upcoming work commitments with trepidation.
-You know it was a nightmare the last time and you’re worried she’ll react in the same way again this time, causing you intense stress in the process.
-It may not even necessarily a case of you verbally showing your worries, body language can be just as illustrative.
+You know it was a nightmare the last time, and you’re worried she’ll react in the same way again this time, causing you intense stress in the process.
+It may not even necessarily be a case of you verbally showing your worries; body language can be just as illustrative.

-Once you come to terms with that, now you have to take a deep breath and move forward with your expectations, so a good question to ask is what is a realistic expectation to have?
-Well, that despite her worries that she’s able to come to terms with the new arrangement over time, be polite to her caregiver and as helpful as she can be.
+Once you come to terms with that, now you have to take a deep breath and move forward with your expectations, so a good question to ask is, “What is a realistic expectation to have?”
+Well, despite her worries, she will be able to come to terms with the new arrangement over time, be polite to her caregiver, and be as helpful as she can be.

-That means that you have to offer a process whereby she can talk about her worries but that you also expect her to co-operate with you in the meantime.
+That means you have to offer a process whereby she can talk about her worries, but you also expect her to cooperate with you in the meantime.

 The best way to get children to open up about what’s worrying them is to do things with them.
 People wonder why it’s easy to get teenagers to talk in cars.
 The reason?
-Well, it’s because you are focused on something else, the act of driving and that makes communication with you much easier.
-So to mimic that, do things alongside her, like dishes, changing her sheets or helping her organise her room, so that she feels comfortable opening up with her worries and doesn’t feel she’s upsetting you by expressing them.
+Well, it’s because you are focused on something else—the act of driving—and that makes communication with you much easier.
+So to mimic that, do things alongside her, like doing dishes, changing her sheets, or helping her organize her room, so that she feels comfortable opening up with her worries and doesn’t feel like she’s upsetting you by expressing them.

 Then reassure her.
 Look confident when you do.
 Avoid showing your discomfort with having to leave her or your worries that she may have a meltdown.
-Explain that everybody needs a moment to come to terms with new arrangements, but this is what you have to do and you’re sure she’ll handle it just fine.
-Explain that she will be going with her little sister and that you’ve got a nice person to take care of her.
-Don’t emphasize how much fun it will be as you don’t know it will be fun and likely she won’t enjoy it to start anyway.
-Just act as though the decision has been made and you’re confident that she’ll come to terms with it well.
+Explain that everybody needs a moment to come to terms with new arrangements, but this is what you have to do, and you’re sure she’ll handle it just fine.
+Explain that she will be going along with her sibling and that you’ve got a nice person to take care of them.
+Don’t emphasize how much fun it will be because you don’t know if it will be fun, and she probably won’t enjoy it to begin with.
+Simply act as if the decision has been made and you are confident in her ability to accept it.
 For more information or help, please visit the services page.

-Hope that helps and best of luck, Annie
+I hope that helps, and best of luck!
+Annie